Edolor/cipherwhisperer/readme.md

 1. Clone this repository.
 2. Create a virtual environment.
 3. Install the required libraries: `pip install -r requirements.txt`
-4. Create a `.env` file with your environment variables (e.g. API keys) follow the `.env.example` file
+4. Create a `.env` file with your environment variables (i.e. API keys) following the `.env.example` file

 ### Running the Code